AmitKumarDas/Decisions/blogs/being_functional_with_interfaces.md

 However, ensuring use of single method only interfaces is not simple.
 In some languages it leads to a lot of code, files and the entire business logic is lost with these explosion of interfaces.
 Go helps us a lot in this regard.
 Any structure in go can adhere to an interface contract just by defining a method that has same signature to that of the targeted interface.
-On similar lines, in go language one can define a typed function that abides an interface.
-This is easy with our first rule i.e. with interface exposing a single method.
+On similar lines, in go language one can define a typed function that models an interface & its implementation.
+This is easy if followed after our first rule i.e. _have interfaces that expose only a single method_.

 Let us dive into a code snippet to provide more clarity: